leighseverson/countyweather/README.md

 ```

 and then try again.
 If you still get an error, you may not have set up your NOAA API key correctly in your `.Renviron` file.
 See the "Required set-up" section of this document for more details on doing that correctly.

+### NOAA web services down

+Sometimes, some of NOAA's web services will be off-line.
+In this case, you may get an error message when you try to pull data like:

+`Error in gzfile(file, mode) : cannot open the connection`

+In this case, wait a few hours and then try again.

+### Other errors

+If you get other error messages or run into problems with this package, please submit a reproducible example on the repository's Issues page.